yo-yo-yo-jbo/uac_bypasses/README.md

 # A bit about UAC bypasses
-Today I wanted to talk a bit about UAC bypasses.
+Today I wanted to talk a bit about UAC bypasses; I found quite a lot of those back in 2017 and wanted to share some insights.
 In this blogpost I will describe what UAC is, how to approach UAC bypass hunting and what the future might hold.

 ## Motivation for UAC